kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     interface Application : JdkHttpClientModule
     ```

-The `HttpClient` interface implementation is `JdkHttpClient` and is available for manual implementation.
+The `HttpClient` interface implementation is `JdkHttpClient` from the `io.koraframework.http.client.jdk` package.

 ### Configuration { #configuration-3 }